Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Introduction

 Because of their importance, problems on power graphs for computing coloring, MIS, and related tasks have been very intensively studied in the distributed setting.
 A plethora of significant results have been obtained in recent years in the CONGEST setting \cite{BCMPP2020,EPSW2014,FHN2020,HKM2020,HKMN2020,MPU2023}.
-In particular, Bar-Yehuda et al. \cite{BCMPP2020} devised approximate Minimum Dominating Set algorithms for $G^2$.
-Halldorsson et al. \cite{HKMN2020} devised a logarithmic-time randomized algorithm for distance-$2$ coloring using $\Delta^2 + 1$ colors.
+In particular, Bar-Yehuda, Censor-Hillel, Maus, Pai and Pemmaraju \cite{BCMPP2020} devised approximate Minimum Dominating Set and Minimum Vertex Cover (MVC) algorithms for $G^2$.
+Halldorsson, Khun, Maus and Nolin \cite{HKMN2020} devised a logarithmic-time randomized algorithm for distance-$2$ coloring using $\Delta^2 + 1$ colors.
 (For a positive integer $q$, distance-$2$ coloring with $q$ colors is equivalent to ordinary proper coloring of $G^2$ with $q$ colors.)
-Halldorsson et al. \cite{HKM2020} devised deterministic algorithms for distance-$2$ coloring using $O(\Delta^2)$ colors with times $\mbox{polylog}(n)$ and $O(\Delta^2 + \log^* n)$.
-Fraigniaud et al. \cite{FHN2020} showed that for $k > 2$, testing whether a given proper coloring is correct requires $\Omega(\Delta^{\lfloor(k - 1)/2\rfloor})$ rounds.
-Also, a general well-known scheme for simulating CONGEST $R$-round algorithms of $G$ provides algorithms with time $O(R \cdot \Delta^{k-1})$ on $G^k$ in the CONGEST setting.
+Halldorsson, Khun and Maus \cite{HKM2020} devised deterministic algorithms for distance-$2$ coloring using $O(\Delta^2)$ colors with time $\mbox{polylog}(n)$, and using $(\Delta^2 + 1)$ colors with time $O(\Delta^2 + \log^* n)$.
+Fraigniaud, Halldorsson and Nolin \cite{FHN2020} showed that for $k > 2$, testing whether a given proper coloring is correct requires $\Omega(\Delta^{\lfloor(k - 1)/2\rfloor})$ rounds.
+Also, a general well-known scheme for simulating LOCAL $R$-round algorithms for $G^k$ in the CONGEST setting provides algorithms with time $O(R \cdot \Delta^{k-1})$ in the CONGEST setting.

 In the last decades, much attention of researchers was devoted to understanding the complexity of these problems on $G$ and $G^k$ as a function of $\Delta$, modulo the unavoidable factor of $\log^* n$.
 A major question that remained open for many years is whether $o(\Delta) + \log^* n$ solutions are possible for $O(\Delta)$-coloring, MIS and related problems on $G$.
 In recent breakthroughs it was shown that while MIS and Maximal Matching require $\Omega(\Delta)$ time \cite{BBHORS19}, the problem of $O(\Delta)$-coloring can be solved in $\tilde{O}(\sqrt{\Delta} + \log^* n)$ time \cite{B15}.
 However, this question for coloring power graphs in sublinear-in-$\Delta^k$ time still remained open, since the best results for $O(\Delta^k)$-coloring of $G^k$ were at least $O(\Delta^k)$.
 Specifically, for $k = 2$ it is $O(\Delta^2 + \log^*n)$ \cite{HKM2020}, and for $k > 2$ it is $\tilde{O}(\Delta^{k + k/2 - 1} + \Delta^{k-1} \log^* n)$ (by applying a standard simulation for $G^k$ to \cite{BEG18}).